About Wapama Falls

 So wearing a hat, bringing lots of water, and putting on sunscreen was definitely a must on this trail.

-From the car park by the O’Shaughnessy Dam (see directions below), we walked across the dam where we could see the panorama of Hetch Hetchy Valley looking east and the ruggedly dry Poopenaut Valley looking west.
+From the parking area by the O’Shaughnessy Dam (see directions below), we walked across the dam where we could see the panorama of Hetch Hetchy Valley looking east and the ruggedly dry Poopenaut Valley looking west.

 At the end of the dam, we then entered a long, dark, and drippy tunnel, which provided some relief from the heat on a hot day.

-Even though the tunnel was dark, there was enough daylight on both ends that we could still see where we were going while also avoiding some of the larger puddles (so we didn’t need a flashlight).
+Even though the tunnel was dark, there was enough daylight on both ends that we could still see where we were going while also avoiding some of the larger puddles (so we didn’t need a flashlight on our visits).

 Once out the other end of the tunnel, we then followed a trail that followed above the northern shores of the reservoir.